AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-configure-grouping-identifying-fields.md

 | Metadata             | ✔                    | ✔             |
 | Tags                 | ✔                    | ✔             |

-Grouping field labels is required.
-Keys are required for the grouping fields with source type Metadata and Tags.
-Keys are not applicable for grouping fields with source type of Id or Name.

 To add a grouping field, select **Add a Grouping Field** and choose an eligible field.
 You can add as many eligible fields as you prefer.

 **Add a grouping field**